Incline Bench Press Deep Dive: Techniques, Muscle Activation, & Optimal Angles

 Chest Muscles (Upper Pecs)

-The incline barbell bench press is an upper pec focused workout recruiting the clavicular head of the pec muscles due to the lifter lying at an angle typically about 30 degrees which places the body raised in a parallel position in relation to the hips.
+The angled barbell bench press is an upper pec focused exercise that targets the clavicular head of the pec muscles, as the lifter lies at a typical angle of about 30 degrees, positioning the body raised parallel to the hips.

 This shifts the angle of resistance resulting in a maximal upper pec focus due to the muscle fibers being below the line of force and the upper pecs are most activated at the bottom range of the movement, when the bar is resting on the chest.

-An angle of between 30 and 45 degrees is enough to activate the upper pecs more than they do the lower pecs in the incline bench press.1 As a result of this increased activation, barbell incline bench press has been shown to be an excellent contributor to upper pec hypertrophy (muscle growth) when compared to other variations of the bench press.2
+An angle of between 30 and 45 degrees is enough to activate the upper pecs more than they do the lower pecs in the incline bench press.2 As a result of this increased activation, barbell incline bench press has been shown to be an excellent contributor to upper pec hypertrophy (muscle growth) when compared to other variations of the bench press.3

 A human figure showing the pecs muscle highlighted different colors.